 MySQL, the open source database product that puts the "M" in LAMP, was created by MySQL AB, a company founded in 1995 in Sweden.
-In 2008, MySQL AB announced that it had agreed to be acquired by Sun Microsystems for approximately $1 billion.
+In 2008, MySQL AB announced that it had agreed to be acquired by Sun Microsystems for $1 billion.

 The story of MySQL AB is pretty amazing, so I unleashed my "inner academic", did some research and compiled a timeline of MySQL AB's history.
 This timeline is assembled based on different resources online, such as MySQL press releases (example 1) and interviews with MySQL AB executives (example 2, example 3), etc.